deborahnavarro/deborahnavarro/README.md

 # Deborah Navarro

 First hire at [Barndoor AI](https://barndoor.ai).
-I work across strategy, product, operations, and marketing — whatever the company needs most at any given moment.
+I work across strategy, product, operations and marketing — whatever the company needs most at any given moment or all at once :laughing:.

-Right now that's the integration layer: the infrastructure that lets AI agents actually *do things* in enterprise software, not just talk about it.
+Right now that's the integration layer: the infrastructure that lets AI agents actually *do things* in enterprise software.
 I own the end-to-end lifecycle for 60+ service connectors — from spec to production — and the product surface built around them.

 ---